Shagshag/prestashop-documentation/CurrencyCore.md

 If it's true, currency is not added.

 * Visibility: **public**
-* This method is defined in classes\Currency.php line 118
+* This method is defined in [classes/Currency.php line 118](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Currency.php#118)

 #### Arguments